Local search ranking signals

 25 Local Search Ranking Signals Every Business Owner Must Know

-Every business that provides products and services to customers within a set geographical area needs local SEO to thrive online.
+Every business that provides services to customers within a set geographical area needs local SEO to thrive online.

-To rank high in local search results, you need to optimize your online presence for the ranking signals that search engines use to evaluate websites and businesses that will appear in local search.
+To rank higher in local search results, you’ll need to optimize your online presence for the ranking signals that search engines use to evaluate websites and businesses that will appear in local search.

-In this article, I will show you 25 of those ranking signals and help you understand the importance of each one to your local SEO efforts.
+In this article, we’ll show you 25 ranking signals that will help improve your local SEO efforts.

 Here's 25 Local Search Ranking Factors